DW1718/asst1-malloc-simulator/README.md

 Assignment 1: To Build A Better Malloc

 0. Introduction

-In this assignment, you will implement malloc() and free() library calls for dynamic memory allocation that detect common programming and usage errors.
+We have implemented malloc() and free() library calls for dynamic memory allocation that detect common programming and usage errors.

 Malloc( size_t size ) is a system call that returns a pointer to a block of memory of at least the requested size.
 This memory comes from a main memory resource managed by the operating system.
 The free( void * ) function informs the operating system that you are done with a given block of dynamically-allocated memory, and that it can reclaim it for other uses.

-You will use a large array to simulate main memory (static char myblock[5000]).
-Your malloc() function will return pointers to this large array and your free() function will let your code know that a previously-allocated region can be reclaimed and used for other purposes.
-Programmers can easily make some very debilitating errors when using dynamic memory.
-Your versions of malloc() and free() will detect these errors and will react nicely by not allowing a user to do Bad Things.
-Your malloc() function should use a “first free” algorithm to select blocks of memory to allocate.
+We use a large array to simulate main memory (static char myblock[5000]).
+The malloc() function will return pointers to this large array and your free() function let's the code know that a previously-allocated region can be reclaimed and used for other purposes by changing pointers to regions into NULL.
+Our malloc() function employs a “first free” algorithm to select blocks of memory to allocate.

 1. Detectable Errors

-Your malloc() and free() implementation should be able to catch at least the following errors:
+Our malloc() and free() can catch the following errors:

 A: Free()ing addresses that are not pointers: